SpikeInterface/spikeinterface/doc/sorters_comparison.rst

     which is also equivalent to the **accuracy** metric.

-    Here is an example of the agreement matrix:
+    Here is an example of the agreement matrix, in which only scores > 0.5 are displayed:

     .. image:: images/spikecomparison_agreement_unordered.png
         :scale: 100 %